RW-Post: Auditable Evidence-Grounded Multimodal Fact-Checking in the Wild

 \subsection{Implementation Details}

-\textbf{Model and API Settings}: For fair comparison across all methods, we standardize the use of underlying components where applicable.
-All methods—except for the CCN model—utilize the GPT-4o-mini API as the large language model (LLM).
-For approaches that require external web search (including LEMMA, DEFAME, and AgentFact), we employ the Serper API as a unified and consistent search backend.

-For Sniffer model, we adopt the publicly released pretrained checkpoints\footnote{Sniffer: \url{https://github.com/MischaQI/Sniffer?tab=readme-ov-file}} provided by the original authors, trained on the NewsCLIPpings dataset.
-We conduct inference-only evaluation without any additional fine-tuning, following the official implementation for feature extraction and reasoning.

-For CCN model, we report the results as provided in the original papers, which were obtained by training and evaluating the models on the full NewsCLIPpings dataset.
-When directly applying the released checkpoints\footnote{CCN: \url{https://github.com/S-Abdelnabi/OoC-multi-modal-fc}} to the NewsCLIPpings subset used in our experiments, we observed substantially degraded performance, likely due to differences in data splits and preprocessing.
-As retraining on the exact dataset split requires access to the full dataset, which is currently unavailable to us, we defer a fair re-evaluation to future work.

-\textbf{Computing Resources}: All experiments on large model-based methods were conducted on a single PC without any GPU support.
+\textbf{Model and API Settings}.
+For search-based systems (LEMMA, DEFAME, and AgentFact), we conduct an inference-only evaluation and standardize key components.
+We use GPT-4o-mini as the underlying LLM and the Serper API as the unified web search backend with a fixed top-$10$ results per query.
+For all open-source LVLM baselines (LLaVA-1.5 and Qwen2-VL-Chat), we use their official checkpoints and default image processors.
+Specifically, we evaluate them with greedy decoding (\texttt{do\_sample=False}) and set the maximum generation length to 256 tokens.
+For Sniffer, we use the publicly released pretrained checkpoints trained on NewsCLIPpings.
+For CCN, we report the results from the original paper, as reproducing the training requires access to the full dataset and preprocessing pipeline.

+\textbf{Computing Resources}.
+Search-based systems are run on a CPU-only machine.
+LVLM baselines are evaluated on a single NVIDIA H100 GPU.

+\textbf{Evidence Settings}.
+In evidence-bounded evaluation, models are provided with the linked RW-Post evidence items.
+In open-web evaluation, all retrieved URLs and evidence snippets are logged for auditing.

-\textbf{Data Leakage Prevention:} To ensure fair evaluation and prevent data leakage, we apply strict filtering to all retrieved evidence used before final reasoning for all external evidence based methods.
-Specifically, we exclude: (1) any evidence retrieved from Snopes or other major fact-checking websites~(see details in Appendix \ref{filter_domains}), and (2) any evidence published \textit{after} the original fact-checking date of the claim.
+\textbf{Data Leakage Prevention}.
+To prevent leakage, we filter evidence by excluding (i) results from major fact-checking websites (e.g., Snopes) and (ii) sources published on or after the original fact-checking date.